-BAPA 5131 The Global Environment of Business

-MGMT 5032 Human Behavior in Organizations

-MGMT 5133 Teamwork & Leadership Skills: Theory in Practice

-MGMT 5234 Leading Non-Profit Organizations

-MGMT 5434 Negotiation Skills and Strategies

-MGMT 5636 Management of Technology
+MGMT 5032 MGMT 5133 Human Behavior in Organizations Teamwork and Leadership Skills: Theory in Practice MGMT 5234 Leading Non-Profit Institutions MGMT 5434 MGMT 5636 MGMT 5638 Negotiation Skills and Strategies Management of Technology Leading Technology MGMT 6237 Comparative Leadership

-MGMT 5638 Leading Technology

-MGMT 6237 Comparative Leadership

-MGMT 6331 Organizational Development

-MGMT 6332 International Business Management
+MGMT 6331 Organizational Development MGMT 6332 International Management

 The remaining 18 hours of the degree requirements will be chosen in consultation with a faculty advisor to fit the career interests of the students.
-No more than two courses or 6 hours at the 3000- or 4000-level may be included.
+No more than two courses or 6 hours at the 3000- or 4000level may be included.

-Environmental Management Certificate Program Requirements
+Environmental Management Certificate

-The certificate program is available in Environmental Management.
-The certificate is designed for professionals in the environmental management field who wish to update their skills without going for another master's degree.
+The Certificate in Environmental Management is designed for professionals in the environmental management field who wish to update their skills without going for another master's degree.

 Certificates can be earned as part of a master's degree or as a stand-alone certificate.
 Students earning certificates without being enrolled in a master's degree may request permission to apply certificate courses to a degree program at a later date.
-All graduate admissions requirements must be met prior to any certificate credit will be applied to a master's degree.
+All graduate admissions requirements must be met before any certificate credit will be applied to a master's degree.
 Students earning certificates must officially apply to receive their certificates in the Office of Academic Records within the first three weeks of the semester in which they are enrolled in their final certificate course, but no later than the date specified in the academic calendar for applying for graduation.